MouseLightPipeline/deploy-services/README.md

+* Please note that this the top-level repository for deployment of the pipeline services in a self-contained system.
+There are a number of associated repositories for the individual service code.

 # MouseLight Acquisition Pipeline

 The Mouse Light Pipeline is a collection of services that facilitate the multi-step data processing of the several-thousand tiles per acquisition sample.
 The processing may occur in real-time as the data becomes available, offline after acquisition is complete, or a combination of both.
 Although originally designed to utilize metadata specific to the Mouse Light acquisition process, it has since been generalized to allow processing of additional input sources.